27 November 2024

 To explore the similarities and challenges faced by Europe and Japan in the digital transformation era and to foster cross-border collaboration and knowledge exchange - researchers, academics, and industry professionals from Europe and Japan met at Linköping University.

-Conference participants from Europe and Japan met in Studenthuset at Campus Valla, Linköping for the EJEA International Hybrid Conference 2024, 5-7 November.
+Conference participants from Europe and Japan met in Studenthuset on Campus Valla, Linköping, for the EJEA International Hybrid Conference 2024, 5-7 November.
 Photographer: Magnus Johansson

 Postdoc Katerina Linden, Linköping University.

-"It is notable that despite cultural differences, both Japan and Sweden share a common vision for the future development of AI-driven technologies.
-We both prioritize a human-centered approach to AI, aiming to shape technology to meet people's needs," says Katerina Linden, AI researcher at Linköping University.
+"It’s notable that despite cultural differences, Japan and Sweden share a common vision for the future development of AI-driven technologies.
+We both prioritise a human-centred approach to AI, aiming to shape technology to meet people's needs," says Katerina Linden, AI researcher at Linköping University.

-"During the conference we learned that we can get a human-centered approach to AI through extensive user research, collecting feedback, and applying AI to address real-world challenges, such as cancer or digital divide.
-We foster trust and acceptance of AI technologies by showing people that these technologies are made to truly help and support them."
+"At the conference, we learned that we can achieve a human-centred approach to AI through extensive user surveys, collecting feedback, and applying AI to address real-world challenges, such as cancer or the digital divide.
+We foster trust and acceptance of AI technologies by showing people that these technologies are truly made to help and support them."

-It was the first time Linköping University hosted the EJEA Conference.
-The European Japan Experts Association (EJEA) started annual conferences in 2018.
-Professor Fredrik Heintz and Katerina Linden were Linköping University's representatives in hosting EJEA International Hybrid Conference 2024.
+This was the first time Linköping University hosted the EJEA Conference.
+The European Japan Experts Association (EJEA) annual conferences date back to 2018.
+Professor Fredrik Heintz and Katerina Linden were Linköping University's representatives in hosting the EJEA International Hybrid Conference 2024.

-"European researchers can learn from Japan's vision on human-AI relationships, moving beyond the Western cultural tendency to view AI as a potential threat, toward understanding how humans can become stronger, empowered and inspired by using AI," says Katerina Linden.
+"European researchers can learn from Japan's views on human-AI relations, moving beyond the Western cultural tendency to view AI as a potential threat, toward understanding how humans can become stronger, empowered and inspired by using AI," says Katerina Linden.

 Contact